harkabeeparolus/text2excel/CONTRIBUTING.md

 poetry export -f requirements.txt >requirements.txt
 ```

-Make sure to run `pytest`, and then check in:
+Make sure to do `poetry run pytest`, and then check in:

 * pyproject.toml
 * poetry.lock